RomainRodrigues/nuxt_project/README.md

 # Nuxt Project (French version bellow)

 Vue.js application with the Nuxt framework and Tailwind for CSS.
-Integration of PostgreSQL and pgAdmin for database management (useful for local development without an external database).

 ## Prerequisites